 - Pregnant women and new mothers.
 All women of child-bearing years should be careful since infection during the first three months of pregnancy can be especially dangerous to the fetus.

 - The very young and the very old also tend to have weakened immune systems, and there is rarely a good reason for these individuals to be in animal areas.

 When should I seek help?

 Everyone becomes ill at times, however individuals working with animals must be particularly aware of danger signs.
 Strongly consider seeking medical attention if you suffer from symptoms such as fever, chills, diarrhea and/or open sores.
 Be sure to inform your physician that you work with exotic animals.

-When it comes to zoonoses, zero risk among veterinary staff is not expected or required.
+When it comes to zoonoses, zero risk among animal care staff is not expected or required.
 Each of us takes a chance of exposure, but we accept that risk voluntarily.
 Along with that risk, however, we must accept the responsibility of educating ourselves and taking the appropriate precautions.